-Yes, you can schlep uptown to the Met and see much of the world in a day.
+Yes, you can schlep uptown to the Met and see much of the ancient world in one day.
 Or you can catch the subway straight to the lower level doors of the Museum of Natural History and avoid the rain altogether. (see one of our previous New York stories here for hints and tips to do New York on a budget).
 Or YOU can look at the sky and say “I’m going to have the best #%$&+@! day ever.”

 TAKE A WALK AND LOOK UP

 Or take a walk around your neighbourhood.
 You will be surprised what’s right on your doorstep.
-Take your time and look up beyond the hoardings, restaurants and stores at the city’s architecture – it can be breathtaking.
+Take your time and look up beyond the hoardings, restaurants and stores at this great city’s architecture – it can be breathtaking.
 From Beaux Arts head-spinners to Art Deco wonders and De-constructivist marvels – the beauty is all around.

 GO TO CHURCH